AztecProtocol/aztec-packages/yellow-paper/docs/bytecode/index.md

 - We mention compressing bytecode.
 We should specify how compression is encoded (because all nodes will need to follow a compression and decompression standard).
 Is there a prefix to convey the type & version of compression that's been used?
 How is the length of a blob of bytecode conveyed?

 (Alvaro) Palla will add how the length and other properties of the bytecode are broadcasted through the registrar contract but basically it's putting the length as the first field before the serialized bytecode starts.
-The serialized bytecode is the one outputted by acvm_repo.
+The serialized bytecode is the one outputted by Circuit::serialize in the acvm_repo.

 - This section needs to align with some descriptions in the `contract-deployment/*` section.
-It might be worth liaising with Palla, to see which section should describe the following: broadcasting bytecode (how is it encoded), hashing of bytecode (how is it hashed), committing to bytecode (how is it committed-to (although perhaps this belongs in the avm section)), the desired contents of an artifact, how is an artifact hashed?
+It might be worth liaising with Palla, to see which section should describe the following: hashing of bytecode (how is it hashed), committing to bytecode (how is it committed-to (although perhaps this belongs in the avm section)), the desired contents of an artifact, how is an artifact hashed?
 And for the artifact, for a particular function, what information is included?

+(Alvaro)
+ - Hashing of bytecode => It's done in the deployment section, I have linked to it in the relevant section.
+ - Commiting to bytecode => Will follow up on this, I see a KZG commitment in the AVM section but I'm not sure that will be verified in the registrar contract.
+ - Desired contents of an artifact => I have added a section with the desired contents of an artifact.
+ - How is an artifact hashed? => I have added a link to the deployment section that specifies it.
+ - For the artifact, for a particular function, what information is included? => I have added a section with the desired contents of an artifact that includes this information.

 -->